Fully Dynamic Algorithm for Constrained Submodular Optimization: Overview of our approach and intuitive analysis

 \section{Overview of our approach and intuitive analysis}

 In this section we provide an overview of the main techniques and ideas used in our algorithm.
 To that end we skip some details of the algorithm and present the arguments intuitively, while formal arguments are provided in \cref{sec:algorithm}.
 We start by noting that previous approaches either do not support deletions altogether, or support only a limited (and small) number of deletions (with linear running time per deletion) and so they do not capture many real-world scenarios.
-In this work, we overcome this barrier by designing a novel fully dynamic data structure that has only amortized poly-logarithmic update time.
+In this work, we overcome this barrier by designing a novel fully dynamic data structure that has only poly-logarithmic amortized update time.

 We start with a few useful observations.
-Consider a set of $k$ elements sampled uniformly at random from the ground set.\footnote{Hence, each element from the ground set is sampled with probability $k/n$.}.
-This set of elements is very robust against deletions.
-Namely, in order to remove an $\epsilon$-fraction of those $k$ chosen elements, one needs to delete an $\epsilon$-fraction of the ground set.
-This property suggests the following simple algorithm for maintaining a robust set of $k$ elements: sample $k$ elements uniformly at random from the ground set; after an $\epsilon$-fraction of them is removed, sample another $k$ elements from scratch.
-We use $\AlgSimple$ to refer to this algorithm. \AlgSimple has expected running time $O(\nicefrac{1}{\epsilon})$ per deletion, and can also be extended to support insertions in $\polylog(n)$ time.
-The main issue with this approach is the lack of guarantees on the quality of the solution.
+For a moment, ignore the values of elements in the ground set $V$.
+Consider a set $X$ of $k$ elements sampled uniformly at \emph{random} from $V$.\footnote{Hence, each element from $V$ is sampled with probability $k/n$.} The set $X$ is very robust against deletions (which, as a reminder, we asssume to be chosen \emph{independently} of the choice of $X$).
+Namely, in order to delete an $\epsilon$-fraction of the elements in $X$, one needs (in expectation) to delete an $\epsilon$-fraction of the elements in $V$.
+This property suggests the following fast algorithm, that we refer to by $\AlgSimple$, for maintaining a set of at most $k$ elements: sample $k$ elements uniformly at random from the ground set, and call that set $X$; after an $\epsilon$-fraction of the elements in $X$ is deleted, sample another $X$ from scratch.
+The current set $X$ represents an output after an update. \AlgSimple has expected running time $O(\nicefrac{1}{\epsilon})$ per deletion, and can also be extended to support insertions in $\polylog(n)$ time.
+The main issue with this approach is the lack of guarantees on the quality of the output solution after an update, i.e., the approach is oblivious to the values of the elements in $V$.
 For instance, the ground set might contain many \emph{useless} elements, hence selecting $k$ of them uniformly at random would not lead to a set of high utility.
 The main idea in our paper is to partition the ground set into groups (that we call \emph{buckets}) so that applying \AlgSimple within each bucket outputs a robust set of high utility.
 Moreover, the union of these sampled elements provides close to optimal utility.